COVID-19: Making a difference

 Play your part

-If you’re a participant, you can still get involved in this vital research – even if it’s been a long time since you’ve taken part in the study.
+If you’re a participant, you can still get involved in our ongoing COVID-19 and other research – even if it’s been a long time since you’ve taken part in the study.

-Alternatively, if you’re not sure whether you are (or have been) part of the study, please text your name and date of birth to 07772 90 90 90 (or email us as above) so we can check our records.
+If you’re not sure whether you are (or have been) part of the study, or if you haven't done anything with us for a long time, please text your name and date of birth to 07772 90 90 90 or email us on email@example.com so we can check and update our records.